 We are the largest provider of health and social care services for the Jewish community in the UK.
-Every week, we give care and support to 7,000 members of the community and their families.
+Every week, we touch the lives of 10,000 people.
 We provide services to:

 - Older people